adobe/asset-share-commons/core/src/test/java/com/adobe/aem/commons/assetshare/README.md

 ### Test Methods

-Each public method on the class being test should have at least one corresponding test method.
+Each public method on the class being tested should have at least one corresponding test method.
 If multiple conditions (working/not-working) required testing, multiple test methods should be defined.

 Test method naming:
 * Shares the name of method being tested, ex: `getTitle()`